 Should you get the COVID-19 vaccine?

-Although nothing is one-size-fits-all when it comes to pregnancy, it is recommended for most women to get the COVID-19 vaccine.
+The CDC recommends that all people 12 and older, including people who are pregnant, breastfeeding, trying to get pregnant or who might become pregnant in the future.
 Getting the vaccine provides you with an effective form of protection against the virus during pregnancy and beyond.

 When making the decision about whether or not to get the COVID-19 vaccine, consider your personal risk factors.
 You are at an increased risk of severe illness with COVID-19 if you: